deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

   EOF
   ```

-## How to secure cert-manager credentials
+## How to secure cert-manager credentials?

 If you don't want to store credentials in the Deckhouse configmap (security reasons for example), feel free to create
 your own ClusterIssuer / Issuer.